 These desirable jobs aren’t in short supply, either: the Bureau of Labor Statistics (BLS) anticipates the career field will continue to grow much faster than average, at 6 percent over the next decade.

 Students and professionals who wish to learn or further hone their skills in instructional design can follow this path through various certificate programs and options.

 Instructional design is a rewarding career and allows those who love to work creatively and analytically to find fulfillment in their careers.

 Instructional designers will also find many industries in which their skill sets are needed including industries with high rates of employment such as healthcare, technology, corporate, and nonprofit.

-There are many options available to those that are pursuing a certificate in instructional design.
-Students will find flexibility in learning (such as online or in-person options), affordable ways to obtain a certificate, and a wide array of learning programs.
+There are many options available to those who are pursuing a certificate in instructional design.
+Students will find flexibility in learning (such as online or in-person options), affordable ways to obtain a certificate and a wide array of learning programs.

 Choosing a suitable certificate is essential to meet career goals, find fulfillment, and reach salary requirements in a student’s chosen industry.
 Using the criteria above, students can feel more confident in finding the right program.